eszterberenyi/PetCare/README.md

 ## Use

-Log in with one of the existing users (any password will work) You can add and remove appointments.
+Log in with one of the existing users (any password will work).
+You can add and remove appointments.

 ![user](src/assets/screenshots/user.png)